Your Recovery Team for Traumatic Brain Injury

 Teamwork is important.
 And one of the most important members of your recovery team is you.
 You need to be an active member of your recovery team and work closely with all the other team members.
 Let’s take a look at who might be on your recovery team.

 This is a medical doctor who specializes in rehabilitation.
 You could think of this healthcare provider as the quarterback.
 This is because he or she calls the plays for all the other members of your recovery team.
-While you are recovering from a TBI, your physiatrist may be your primary doctor.
+While you are recovering from a TBI, your physiatrist may be your main doctor.

 TBI can change the way you walk and move.
 It can cause weakness and clumsiness.
 Your physical therapist can help you learn to move and walk well.
 In physical therapy, you can also work on painful or stiff muscles and joints.